Nadal pulls out of ATP Finals after Goffin defeat

-Rafael Nadal pulled out of the ATP Finals on Monday, admitting he had lost his fitness battle after crashing to defeat in three sets to David Goffin in a thrilling encounter.
+LONDON: Rafael Nadal pulled out of the ATP Finals on Monday (Tuesday in Manila), admitting he had lost his fitness battle after crashing to defeat in three sets to David Goffin in a thrilling encounter.

 The Spaniard came into the tournament with doubts swirling over his fitness after pulling out of the Paris Masters with a knee injury.